All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is biohacking weight loss just for tech enthusiasts?

-No. The core principles are straightforward: measure your metabolic health, eat adequate protein, train for strength, sleep well, manage stress, and consider medical interventions if lifestyle changes are not sufficient.
+No. The core principles are straightforward: measure your metabolic health, eat adequate protein, train for strength, sleep well, manage stress, and consider medical interventions if lifestyle changes aren't sufficient.
 You can get substantial results with basic blood work and a bathroom scale.
-CGMs, DEXA scans, and wearables add precision but are not required to start.
+CGMs, DEXA scans, and wearables add precision but aren't required to start.

 How do I know if my weight loss is fat loss vs. muscle loss?

-The scale alone cannot tell you.
+The scale alone can't tell you.
 DEXA scans are the gold standard for distinguishing fat loss from lean mass loss.
 As a simpler proxy, track your strength in the gym.
-If your lifts are maintaining or improving while the scale drops, you are likely preserving muscle.
+If your lifts are maintaining or improving while the scale drops, you're likely preserving muscle.
 If strength declines alongside weight, you may need more protein, more resistance training, or a slower rate of loss.

 Start Your Biohacking Weight Loss Protocol